-Interested parties and bodies are entitled to make representations on applications for licences.
-They may also nominate a representative who can act on their behalf, for example a legal representative, friend or local ward councillor.
+Interested parties and bodies can make representations on applications for licences.
+They may also nominate a representative who can act on their behalf, such as a legal representative, friend or local ward councillor.

 Interested Parties could be:

 - someone who is likely to be affected by the application

 - residents' associations

 An Interested Party can only object based on issues revolving around the four licensing objectives:

 - the prevention of crime and disorder